GavinHuttley/tib/source/version_control/index.rst

 Getting set up
 ==============

 These instructions are focussed on having a repository (see :ref:`version_glossary` for definitions) that is hosted at GitHub and for which there will be a clone on a computer that you will use for writing your code.
-If you don't already, get yourself a GitHub_ account.
+If you don't already have one, sign up for a GitHub_ account.

 .. [#] You will make life easier for yourself if you upload a SSH key to your GitHub account.
 This requires you create a SSH key.
 See `instructions here <https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account>`_ for doing both of these things.